BA in Business

 The module aims to provide a balanced approach to both the theory and application of economic concepts.
 It introduces learners to the fundamentals of microeconomics and exposes them to the principle theories and models used in microeconomics.
 It also demonstrates how economics can be used by individuals and businesses alike to assess problems and develop solutions.
 The learners are encouraged to become more astute participants in the economy by employing economic principles and recognising the role of their behaviour, and that of others, on the world around them.
 In particular, the module introduces economic concepts, an analysis of demand and supply, theories of the firm, competition, elasticity, and behavioural economics.

-This module aims to develop an awareness and understanding within the learner of the core functions, skills and challenges of management in a dynamic global business environment.
+This module aims to develop an awareness and understanding of the core functions, skills and challenges of management in a dynamic global business environment.
 Learners apply management theories and concepts to current business situations, both in Ireland and internationally.
 Contemporary business management issues are explored using practical examples, case studies and lectures.

 This module introduces learners to the macroeconomic environment and the principles underlying macroeconomic policies.
 In particular, it addresses the causes and consequences of aggregate changes in the economy such as inflation, GDP, unemployment and economic growth.
 Macroeconomics also examines and explores the role of government in influencing the direction of the economy through fiscal and monetary policies.
 This module also provides learners with real-world scenarios of how economies throughout the globe interrelate.